rickalouani/Rancher-howto/Article.md

 Making the leap to microservices is not as daunting as it was even 10 years ago.
-The abundance of information and case studies shared by many companies that went through the trials and tribulations helped establish solid industry best practices.
-Coupled with many new great opensource tools Making the leap to micro-services is not as daunting as it was even 10 years ago.
-The abundance of information and case studies shared by many companies that went through the trials and tribulations helped establish solid industry best practices.
-Coupled with many new great open-source tools donated or developed and supported by a great community of contributors took the mystery out of the process.
-In this article, I am going to demonstrate two great opensource tools that I am confident can make your adoption of micro-services less challenging.
+The abundance of information and case studies shared by many companies that went through the trials and tribulations helped establish solid industry best practices, coupled with many new great open-source tools donated or developed and supported by a great community of contributors took a lot of the mystery out of the process.
+In this article, I am going to demonstrate two great opensource tools that I feel confident can make your adoption of micro-services less challenging.
 Kubernetes, arguably the best open source container orchestrator available and Rancher 2.0 to bootstrap and manage custom Kubernetes clusters.

 A Kubernetes Cluster is a great habitat for micro-services.
-The platform provides a wealth of built in functionality and solutions and supported by a wonderful opensource community and a huge ecosystem.
-It also provides a great API that you can leverage to customize your clusters or to use as a baseline for your own [extending Kubernetes].
+The platform provides a wealth of built in functionality and solutions and backed by wonderful opensource community.
-Rancher 2.0 as I will demonstrate makes customizing, bootstrapping, and managing Kubernetes clusters a breeze.
-It also cleans up nicely with a simple point and click.
-A very big plus in my opinion because if you're paying for resources outside of kubernetes control like load balances, floating/elastic IPs will not go away when you delete the kubernetes cluster.
-They can linger around and incurs unecessary expenses until they are found and deleted.

 In this article I am going to demonstrate Both tools by deploying a Kubernetes cluster four different ways: